Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/subsurface_scattering.rst

    Scale of 1.0 means 1 Blender unit equals 1 millimeter, scale of 0.001 means 1 Blender unit equals 1 meter.
-   If you want to work out what scale value to use in your scene, just use the formula: (size in Blender units)/(real world size in millimeters)=scale.
+   If you want to work out what scale value to use in your scene, just use the formula: (size in Blender units)/(real-world size in millimeters)=scale.

 Scattering Color (Albedo)
    Albedo is the probability that light will survive a scattering event.